Vaginismus Coping Strategies That Finally Work

 By Jacqui Olliver

-Vaginismus coping strategies are essential for any woman struggling to overcome the chronic, involuntary tightening that makes penetration painful or impossible.
+Vaginismus coping strategies are essential for any woman struggling to overcome the chronic, involuntary tightening and dryness that makes penetration painful or impossible.

 Quick Reference Guide